-The Model PFC-6030 is a listed and approved, microprocessor based addressable fire control panel and complies with UL-864, NFPA-13, NFPA-70, NFPA-72, and NYC Fire Department Certificate of Approval #6157.
+The Model PFC-6200 is a listed and approved, microprocessor based addressable fire control panel and complies with UL-864, NFPA-13, NFPA-70, NFPA-72, and NYC Fire Department Certificate of Approval #6155.

-The PFC-6030 system software is compatible with Windows XP, Windows Vista and Windows 7 Operating Systems; additionally, the latest version of Microsoft .NET Framework is required.
+The PFC-6200 system software is compatible with Windows XP, Windows Vista and Windows 7 Operating Systems; additionally, the latest version of Microsoft .NET Framework is required.
 The system software incorporates conventional shortcuts, and provides great flexibility in effectively programming individual or groups of devices.
-The operational mode behavior of the two (2) on-board NAC 1 and 2 circuits can be customized.
+The operational mode behavior of the four (4) on-board circuits (NACs 1 and 2, and Input/Outputs 1 and 2) can be customized.
 This flexibility enables configuration of system points to maximize protection throughout controlled site(s).